miklevin/MikeLev.in/_posts/2025-04-18-super-intelligent-ai-coding-assistance.md

 ## The Intelligence Shift in Coding Assistants

-AIs, especially the coding assistant types that I deal with every day, are becoming super-intelligent.
+AIs, especially the coding assistant types that I deal with every day, are becoming eerily smart.
 I felt it with the move from Gemini 2.0 to 2.5.
 Word is that the moved from OpenAI ChatGPT o3-mini-high that I use all the time to o4-mini-high has had the same shift — and to find out is part of my purpose today.
 I rather suspect that Grok 3 has quietly achieved similar.
 And the main one that I interact with every day, Claude 3.7 Sonnet because it's the default